The invention engine

 Innovators then, innovators now

 Raytheon's history of innovation stretches back to its founding in 1922.
-Its first successful invention was engineer Charles G. Smith's design for a tube that made it practical to run home radio sets from a wall socket rather than big, messy batteries.
+Its first successful invention was Charles G. Smith's design for a tube that made it practical to run home radio sets from a wall socket rather than big, messy batteries.

 Marron's patent story starts just a few years ago, when he was working on the electronics design for an advanced laser sensor.